Our Mission

 Monitoring and evaluating

 To track improvements over time in Aboriginal housing – its availability, appropriateness and affordability – AHNT works in partnerships with NT Shelter and the land councils, and engages with research produced through agencies such as the Menzies School of Health Research, Australian Housing and Urban Research Institute, Centre for Aboriginal Economic Policy Research, and so on.
-We endeavour to keep abreast of relevant research, and to become and remain familiar with the ever-shifting evidence about the quantity and quality of Aboriginal housing.
+We endeavour to keep abreast of relevant research, and remain familiar with the ever-shifting evidence about the quantity and quality of Aboriginal housing.
 In that way, our work is well-informed, so we can set good priorities and remain true to our purpose.

-Our Strategic Plan 2024–27 includes a set of measures for each of our targets, so we will monitor and evaluate our own progress as a peak body.
+Our Strategic Plan 2026–29 includes a set of measures for each of our targets, so we will monitor and evaluate our own progress as a peak body.